qexat/inductive/README.md

 # inductive

-`inductive` is a library that defines inductive data structures such as Peano numbers and linked lists.
+`inductive` is a Python library that defines inductive data structures such as Peano numbers and linked lists.